PelionIoT/mbl-docs/Docs/Update/updating_the_image.md

     root@mbed-linux-os-1234:~# grep -i 'device id' /var/log/mbl-cloud-client.log
     ```

-    If you only have one registered device, or if each devices has a been assigned a descriptive name in Portal, you can go to [Device Management Portal](https://portal.mbedcloud.com) > **Device Directory** to find the device ID.
+    If you only have one registered device, or if each device has been assigned a descriptive name in Portal, you can go to [Device Management Portal](https://portal.mbedcloud.com) > **Device Directory** to find the device ID.

 1. Identify which root file system partition is currently active to compare it to the active partition after the update.
 You can use the [`lsblk` command explained later](#identify-the-active-root-file-system-partition).